KaranjotSV/RedditFlairDetector/README.md

 ### Approach

-Going through various literatures available for text processing and suitable machine learning algorithms for text classification, I based my approach using [[2]](https://towardsdatascience.com/multi-class-text-classification-model-comparison-and-selection-5eb066197568) which described various machine learning models like Naive-Bayes, Linear SVM and Logistic Regression for text classification with code snippets.
-Along with this, I tried other models like Random Forest and Multi-Layer Perceptron for the task.
-I have obtained test accuracies on various scenarios which can be found in the next section.
+The approach for this task is more focussed upon Data, rather than the Machine learning algorithms.
+Various techniques like Data Augmentation, Oversampling, Feature Extraction are applied in order to get better results.

-The approach taken for the task is as follows:
+The approach is explained in detail as follows:

-  1. Collect 100 India subreddit data for each of the 12 flairs using `praw` module [[1]](http://www.storybench.org/how-to-scrape-reddit-with-python/).
+  1. Collected maximum possible India subreddit data for each of the 11 flairs using `praw` module [[1]](http://www.storybench.org/how-to-scrape-reddit-with-python/).
+The method used for searching posts for each flair is `subreddit.search(f"flair:{flair}", limit = 300)`, another alternative is `subreddit.search(flair, limit = 300)`, but this leads to collection of mislabelled data, as it searched the flair in `post.title` rather than `post.link_flair_text`.
-  2. The data includes *title, comments, body, url, author, score, id, time-created* and *number of comments*.
+  2. The data included *title, comments, body, url, comments, score, id, time-created* and *number of comments*.
-  3. For **comments**, only top level comments are considered in dataset and no sub-comments are present.
+  3. For **comments**, only top level comments(top 10) are considered in dataset and no sub-comments are present.
-  4. The ***title, comments*** and ***body*** are cleaned by removing bad symbols and stopwords using `nltk`.
+  4. The ***title, comments*** and ***body*** are cleaned by removing non-english words, stopwords and bad symbols using `nltk`.
   5. Five types of features are considered for the the given task:

     a) Title
     b) Comments
     c) Urls
     d) Body
-    e) Combining Title, Comments and Urls as one feature.
+    e) Combining Title, Comments, Body as one feature.

-  6. The dataset is split into **70% train** and **30% test** data using `train-test-split` of `scikit-learn`.
+  6. The dataset is split into **80% train** and **20% test** data using `train-test-split` of `scikit-learn`.
   7. The dataset is then converted into a `Vector` and `TF-IDF` form.
+  8. The dataset is augmented to increase the number of examples, in order to avoid overfitting.
+Augmentation is done by shuffling the sentences and changing the words in the sentences with their synonyms, using `nltk`.
-  8. Then, the following ML algorithms (using `scikit-learn` libraries) are applied on the dataset:
+  9. Then, the following ML algorithms (using `scikit-learn` libraries) are applied on the dataset:

     a) Naive-Bayes
-    b) Linear Support Vector Machine
-    c) Logistic Regression
+    b) Logistic Regression
-    d) Random Forest
+    c) Random Forest

-    e) MLP
-   9. Training and Testing on the dataset showed the **Random Forest** showed the best testing accuracy of **77.97%** when trained on the combination of **Title + Comments + Url** feature.
+   9. Training and Testing on the dataset showed that **Logistic Regression** showed the best testing accuracy of **63%** when trained on the combination of **Title + Comments + Body** feature.
+   10. The models were overfitting, even after tuning the hyperparameters, this led to the idea of collecting more data.
+   11.

    10. The best model is saved and is used for prediction of the flair from the URL of the post.

 ### Results